What do all of the Toxic Markers in Backlink Audit mean?

 - Malicious page — the linking page is reported to be infected with malware.

-- Community error — several SEMrush users have already marked links from this domain as harmful and added it to their Disavow file.
-When a particular domain is disavowed by many other SEO marketing professionals, this is a strong signal that this domain provides harmful backlinks.
+- Community error — several Semrush users have already marked links from this domain as harmful and added it to their Disavow file.
+When a particular domain is disavowed by many other SEO marketing professionals, this is a strong signal that this domain might be suspicious.

 - Non-indexed domain — the link comes from a domain that was potentially penalized by Google.
 Unlike “Domain dropped positions” marker, which denotes that the domain dropped out of the top 3 positions on the SERP, the “Non-indexed domain” is a mark of a generally dropped out of the index domain.